microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 Custom JSON Data sources can be routed through the OMS Agent for Linux allowing you to index based off JSON fields.
 These custom data sources can range from simple scripts returning JSON *e.g. `curl`* , or one of [FluentD's 300+ plugins](http://www.fluentd.org/plugins/all).
 Additionally, custom data sources are analyzed by OMS to determine if the field is a number, string, integer, or boolean allowing for aggregations and additional logic.

-**OMS Agent for Linux v1.1.0-217+ is required for CollectD metric collection**
+**OMS Agent for Linux v1.1.0-217+ is required for Custom JSON Data**

 #### Setup
-To bring any JSON data into OMS, the setup required is adding the following before a FluentD tag: `oms.api.`.
+To bring any JSON data into OMS, the setup required is adding `oms.api.` before a FluentD tag in an input plugin.
 Additionally, the following output plugin configuration should be added to the main configuration in  `/etc/opt/microsoft/omsagent/conf/omsagent.conf` or as a seperate configuration file placed in `/etc/opt/microsoft/omsagent/conf/omsagent.d/`

+output plugin for Custom JSON Data
 ```
 <match oms.api.**>
   type out_oms_api